Bramley-Village-Society/Bramley-Village-Society.github.io/_posts/2023-06-30-Next Meeting.md

 featured_image:
 ---

-The July meeting has been cancelled.
 Our next meeting is on **Thursday the 3rd of August** @ 20:00 in the Village Hall meeting room.
+All resident welcome.  <br>
+We will be finalising arrangements for this year's Ploughman's Lunch which will be held in the St. Catherine's Prep school garden on Saturday the 2nd of September. <br>